-Students who lose eligibility for Federal Student Aid may submit an appeal for consideration by the College.
+Students who lose, or are not eligible, for Federal Student Aid may submit a written appeal for consideration by the College.

 An appeal may be submitted due to the following conditions:

 Loss of aid following the Financial Aid Warning period and the student is now on Financial Aid Probation.